 Order an e-book from Barnes and Noble.

-Want to order a signed copy right from me?
-No problem!
-Fill out the contact form below and I’ll be in touch.
+Want to order a signed copy directly from me for $23 CAD?
+Fill out the contact form below.

 Here’s the seed of truth that inspired me to write Denby Jullsen, Hughenden.